smkim1223/Note_Obsidian_Git/_PARA note taking/004 Archive/2025 PNNL works/CDP/My Annual Wrap up FY25.md

 - XX oral presentation in NAM29

 - Initiating a new SPP with UOP and BASF, declined
-  So far, I am working on initiating a new industrial projects with
+	-  So far, I am working on initiating a new industrial projects with
 	- UOP for sulfidation of Mo- and W-based catalyst
 	- BASF for acid-base catalysis for biomass-derived feedstock

-The team is working on EPR and contract in progress.
+	- The team is working on EPR and contract in progress.
-- Hiring for postdoctoral researcher BES (Yes), Chevron (hold due to lack of fund) We are looking for good postdoctoral candidates working for BES and Chevron project.
+- Hiring for postdoctoral researcher BES (Yes), Chevron (hold due to lack of fund)
+	- We are looking for good postdoctoral candidates working for BES and Chevron project.
-- Ideation and preparation for EC proposal (still under progress) I have been motivated and inspired for submission of the early career proposal with my eligibility (PhD graduation in 2019).
+- Ideation and preparation for EC proposal (still under progress)
+	- I have been motivated and inspired for submission of the early career proposal with my eligibility (PhD graduation in 2019).
-- Enhancing my visibitily in Catalysis division and community (Yes with chair and invited talks) To enhance my visibility and contribution to Catalysis division and community in the US, I have been required to have more invited talks and have been involved in the committee or organizing symposium and conference.
+- Enhancing my visibitily in Catalysis division and community (Yes with chair and invited talks)
+	- To enhance my visibility and contribution to Catalysis division and community in the US, I have been required to have more invited talks and have been involved in the committee or organizing symposium and conference.
 In this regard, I have accepted a couple of invited talk in 9th International Conference on Catalysis and Chemical Engineering (CCE-2025) and ACS Spring 2025 in the upcoming FY25.
 Besides, I will try to participate catalysis division activity in ACS and AICHE.

 ## Q4 what could be amazing in upcoming FY26
+It is still challenging, but will be amaz

 # FY24
 ## Q1 What worked well this year?
 (This can include accomplishments, milestones, and achievements.)